khoj-ai/flint/README.md

 2. In the [Twilio console](https://console.twilio.com/us1/develop/sms/try-it-out/whatsapp-learn), setup a Sanbox for Whatsapp.
 3. Send a message to the Twilio Whatsapp number with the secret code.
 You should get a response first from Twilio
 3. In the Sandbox Setings tab, set the webhook to the ngrok url at the `/api/chat` endpoint.
 From the previous example, that would be `https://abcd-ef-ghi-123-456.ngrok-free.app/api/chat` under the "WHEN A MESSAGE COMES IN" section.
 4. Send a message to the Twilio Whatsapp number.
-You should get a response from the velarium service.
+You should get a response from the flint service.

 ### Completion